blacktop/ipsw/docs/content/docs/commands/dyld.md

 Available Commands:
   a2o         Convert dyld_shared_cache address to offset
-  a2s         Lookup symbol at unslid address disass      🚧 [WIP] Disassemble dyld_shared_cache symbol/vaddr in an image extract     Extract dyld_shared_cache from DMG in IPSW imports     List all dylibs that load a given dylib info        Parse dyld_shared_cache
+  a2s         Lookup symbol at unslid address disass      Disassemble dyld_shared_cache symbol/vaddr in an image extract     Extract dyld_shared_cache from DMG in IPSW imports     List all dylibs that load a given dylib info        Parse dyld_shared_cache